jolenele/HoH/README.md

 1. Authentication database: Firebase
 2. How to run project
 - cd to project folder
-- pod install (to install dependancies)
+- pod install (to install dependencies)
 - run the .xcworkspace file
+- Sorry Nga, but it still works on Xcode 10.2 (my bad)

 ## Team Members:
 Member | Student ID